- Elon Musk, Investor & Entrepreneur

 Trading stocks online is a path to big money, but it can also lead to huge losses.
 The key to day-trading is to start small.
 Along the way, take the time to educate yourself on how the stock market works.
 Figure out what buying on margin is and what benefits it can provide.
 Learn the difference between a short sell and taking a long position on a stock.

 Persistence is a key factor here.
-You’re putting up capital and risking it all in an endeavor where you’re initially not quite sure what you’re doing.
+You’re putting up capital and risking it all in an endeavour where you’re initially not quite sure what you’re doing.
 Making money through day-trading is not easy and it’s definitely not a guarantee.
 You have to be willing to pay attention, do your research, know when to make your moves, and be smart about the moves you do make.

 Over time, you’ll become more adept at trading.
 You’ll make some stumbles along the way, all traders do.
 But if you keep at it and approach day-trading with the right mindset, you can succeed.